 The Big Ideas Homelessness Network meets regularly to identify the key challenges faced by people experiencing homelessness and the agencies that support them.
 Current topics include mental health services, the role of the business community and longer term housing solutions.

 In late 2017, the Network developed a draft proposal for a Common Ground facility for Newcastle and the Hunter Region and began to explore options for locations, potential funding and collaborative support.

 After an extensive two-year research program, it was identified that a Common Ground facility was an appropriate response for our region.
 The program examined international evidence from the USA, Finland and the United Kingdom and included formal research, informal conversations and site visits to existing facilities.
 A range of solutions were considered and all were informed by a central commitment to a Housing First approach.
-Consultation with the wider community of service providers has also indicated that Common Ground is a facility/service they would engage with and support in the region and conversations with local councils are continuing, to establish a regional strategy to take to State Government in the near future.
+Consultation with the wider community of service providers has also indicated that Common Ground is a facility/service they would engage with and support in the region.
+Consultation with local councils resulted in the Hunter Joint Organisation of Councils supporting a regional strategy which has been submitted to State Government in March 2020.

 The Network has engaged the business community to secure pro-bono development of a safe on-line storage location for critical identity documents for people experiencing homelessness (Digital Vault).
 A design brief has been completed and submitted to global organisation Pegasus, who are based in the Hunter region, for development and implementation.
 The Network regards this project, potentially of national significance, should the testing prove successful and a final evaluation of outcomes enables implementation in the wider community.